 Click the buttons on the ‘Motor run’ panel on the left side of the GUI in order from top to bottom.

-Set the speed to 1 ̊/s then click the ‘run’ button.
+Turn on the ‘Angle set’ button and set the speed to 1 ̊/s.
+Then click the ‘run’ button.
 The robot will extend the elbow slowly at 1 ̊/s from 90 degrees flexed posture until the reaction torque reaches a certain threshold level or extends by 170 degrees.

 Note: In this experiment, the torque threshold was set to 0.6 Nm.
 This value is determined experimentally via a pilot study.